 - Freeze the wrapped discs of dough in an airtight, freezer-friendly container.
 When you’re ready, thaw the dough in the refrigerator overnight, roll and bake!

 - Freeze cut cookie dough.
 Place cut cookie dough on a baking sheet and wrap it tightly with plastic wrap, cover it with foil and place it in the freezer.
 When ready to bake, let the cut cookies thaw at room temperature!

 Roll the dough

-After one hour, or when you are ready to complete this sugar cookie recipe, remove one dough disc from the refrigerator and let it sit at room temperature for about 5 minutes to soften slightly.
+After two hours, or when you are ready to complete this sugar cookie recipe, remove one dough disc from the refrigerator.
 Place it on a well-floured surface and roll until it’s about 1/4 to 1/2″ thick.
 Choose a thickness that suits your tastes, thicker cookies will be softer!

 Cut out Shapes!

 Next, use your favorite cookie cutters to cut the rolled sugar cookies into shapes!
 For this post I chose a Christmas theme, because it’s our favorite time of the year to make this sugar cookie recipe!
 However, they are perfect for every holiday!

 After you roll & cut the sugar cookies you will have some scraps leftover.
 You absolutely can (and should) re-shape the dough into a flat disc, roll it out and cut more shapes.
 You can roll and cut the dough 3 times (two re-rolls), before it’s not a good idea anymore.
 That means, with the two discs you can roll and cut 6 times total (3 for each disc)!

 Kids’ crazy cookie